 You won’t often win your matches in Word With Friends if you don’t know the two-letter words list.
 Not only is it helpful to know which words can be played, but it’s also helpful to know which words cannot be played.
-Zynga recently added several new two-letter words to the list of playable words.
+In 2019, Zynga added several new two-letter words to the list of playable words.
 So I figured it’s time to post an updated list here on my site.
-So here it is; the new Words With Friends 2 Letter Words list 2019;
+So here it is; the new Words With Friends 2 Letter Words list 2020;

-I highlighted in blue the words that were recently added.
+I highlighted in blue the 2-letter words that were added in 2019.
 Turn your phone to the side to easily see all 6 columns;

 Unlike other game developers who only make minor tweaks to their successful games, Zynga has proven their willingness time and again to make drastic changes to Words With Friends, for better or worse.
 Sometimes, those changes are good like the free Word Meter and Fast Play mode.
 I especially love Fast Play mode.
 Playing a game in Classic Mode now seems like a long-term commitment.